Understanding the Different Types of Worms which can Affect Dogs and How to De-worm your Dog

 Tapeworms resemble long, flat ribbons, divided up into segments.
 The mature tapeworms head attaches itself to the intestines, segments are filled with eggs, and individual segments break off, to pass via the dog’s faeces into the environment.
 Tapeworms, unlike roundworms, need an intermediate host (e.g. flea or mouse – both have different species of tapeworm for different intermediate hosts) that is eaten by the dog.

-The most common tapeworm to affect dogs in the UK is the flea tapeworm which uses the flea as an intermediate host in its life cycle.
+The most common tapeworm to affect dogs in the UK is the flea tapeworm (Dipylidium Caninum) which uses the flea as an intermediate host in its life cycle.

 Swallowing fleas while grooming infects dogs, and once in the gut, the worm larva carried by the flea begins to develop into an adult worm, which can quickly grow to a length of nearly 2 feet.